ChadDevOps/Marlin-Ender-3-Max/README.md

 * [PTFE Teflon® Premium Bowden Tube](https://www.3dmakerengineering.com/collections/accessories/products/ptfe-teflon-premium-bowden-tube)
 * [BL-Touch](https://amzn.to/384td6M)

-Due to these changes I would recommend the following if you are using the compiled .bin file, otherwise update the config and compile locally:
+Due to these changes I would recommend the following if you are using one of the compiled .bin files (see [releases](https://github.com/ChadDevOps/Marlin-Ender-3-Max/releases), otherwise update the config and compile locally:

 - Tune your PID for the hotend
 - Calibrate E-Steps for your extruder